-With that spot on proclamation from Auxis Technology Leader and moderator, Alvaro Prieto, The Auxis CIO Breakfast Roundtable on How to Maximize your Cloud, was officially off and running.
+With that spot on proclamation from Auxis Technology Leader and moderator, aprieto, The Auxis CIO Breakfast Roundtable on How to Maximize your Cloud, was officially off and running.

 Last month, over 40 people gathered at the Westin Hotel in Fort Lauderdale, Florida, to listen to an esteemed panel of cloud and cloud security experts on the myriad ways in which to strengthen security within an organization and boost cost efficiencies.

 Moderated by Auxis Senior Managing Director Alvaro Prieto